Chart Color Schemes

 Dakabin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Dakabin's population, as of August 2025, is approximately 6,229.
-This figure represents an increase of 954 people since the 2021 Census, which reported a population of 5,275.
-The growth is inferred from the estimated resident population of 5,969 in June 2024 and an additional 129 validated new addresses since the Census date.
-This results in a density ratio of 1,118 persons per square kilometer, relatively inline with averages seen across locations assessed by AreaSearch.
-Dakabin's growth rate of 18.1% since the 2021 Census exceeds the national average of 8.6%.
-Population growth was primarily driven by interstate migration contributing approximately 47.2% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Dakabin's population is around 6,229 as of Nov 2025.
+This reflects an increase of 954 people since the 2021 Census, which reported a population of 5,275 people.
+The change is inferred from the estimated resident population of 5,969 in June 2024 and an additional 129 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,118 persons per square kilometer.
+Dakabin's growth of 18.1% since the 2021 census exceeded the national average of 8.9%.
+Population growth was primarily driven by interstate migration contributing approximately 47.2% during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Looking ahead, a significant population increase is forecast for Dakabin, with an expected growth of 1,667 persons to 2041 reflecting a total increase of 22.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+A significant population increase is forecast for Dakabin, with an expected growth of 1,667 persons to 2041 reflecting a total increase of 22.6% over the 17 years.

 Frequently Asked Questions - Population